 The students in the group all have complex needs and communication needs.
 Most of the students are on the Autistic spectrum and need visual timetables to support this and also have limited reading skills.
 All of the students have a happy disposition and I am pleased to say that with support they all work hard at their studies.

 There are three members of staff in Group 4.
-Mrs Janet Smith – Class Tutor.
-Group 4 also have 2 full-time Learning Support Assistants, Janet Brian and Sindy Blake.
+Mrs Janet Smith – Class Tutor Monday to Wednesday and Mrs Heather Bromley - Thursday and Friday.
+Group 4 also have 2 full-time Teaching Assistants, Sindy Blake and Luke Parry.

 Our Students access a full curriculum, some of which is taught in their tutor room, other specialist subjects are taught in subject specific environments, e.g. Physical Education, Art and Computing.